 The joint venture is now negotiating to import LNG from BP Singapore Pte Ltd (BP), sources confirmed.

 As per the feasibility study, the firm recommended for construction of an offshore shuttle floating storage and re-gasification unit (FSRU) which will supply re-gasified LNG through onshore pipeline.
-But, the Shuttle FSRU will be at sheltered areas considering the sea condition, it suggested.“It’s impossible to unload LNG from the mother vehicle at Payra port due to poor drafting…So, the LNG supply might be continued from mother vehicles to small vehicles unless conducting extensive dredging at Payra port,” it suggested.
+But, the Shuttle FSRU will be at sheltered areas considering the sea condition, it suggested.

 The joint venture plans to generate 1200MW of electricity from the proposed plant in December 2022 and another 2400MW in December 2023.